Using Chakra UI in Next.js (Pages)

 Setup provider

-Wrap your application with the Provider
+Wrap your application with the Provider component at the root of your

 application.